 3) Go for it.
 The third way applies to those who are compelled to become the best they can possibly be in every area of life, and nothing else will do.
 For those of us who feel this way, and I include myself in this group, we need a two sided approach to help us avoid getting stuck in a perpetual holding pattern.

 We need to simplify our lives and let go of nonessential activities, so that we can create room for personal development pursuits.
 Adding to an overcrowded schedule will not work and you probably already know that from experience.
 Even the so called overachievers have limits that must be acknowledged.

 So the first step is to figure out what to let go of.
 Don’t say you can’t let go of anything.
 Holding on to everything will rob you of the ability to take the actions you need to take.
 If you want to ramp up the quality of your life you need to clear some room in your schedule, preferably an hour or two per day.

 Next, you need to adopt a no-nonsense, step-by-step plan for making the changes you want to make.
 Whatever it is that you want to accomplish, pick one approach and one set of actions, and stick to it.
-I don’t care if there are 10 choices that all sound really good, pick one and only one, and stick to it.
+I don’t care if there are 10 choices that all sound really good, pick one and only one, and take the actions needed to follow through.

 Don’t expect overnight miracles.
 Whatever the nature of your pursuit, give it 30 days of consistent effort.
 Keep taking the actions you’ve decided on and don’t deviate from your chosen approach.
-Keep your actions consistent with your goal and don’t make excuses.
-If you’ve chosen wisely, your approach will eventually produce results, but you need to give it time.
+Keep your actions consistent with your goals and don’t make excuses.
+If you’ve chosen wisely, your actions will eventually produce results, but you need to give it time.

 OK, now it’s time for you to figure out what it is that’s holding you back and what you plan to do about it.
 Let me know what you think and what course of action you have decided on.
 The lines are open!